-The transaction price of the contract includes (i) \$3.0 million of fixed consideration, (ii) up to \$26.5 million of variable consideration in the form of sales-based milestone payments, and (iv) other royalty-based payments based on net sales.
+The transaction price of the contract includes (i) \$3.0 million of fixed consideration, (ii) up to \$26.5 million of variable consideration in the form of sales-based milestone payments, (iii) up to \$30.0 million of variable consideration in the form of sales-based milestone payments, and (iv) high single-digit royalty-based payments based on net sales.
+The Company is obligated to pay a portion of milestone payments and royalties on net sales received from Taysha to the UNC and U. Edinburgh.
 The event-based milestone payments are based on certain development and regulatory events occurring.
 The Company evaluated whether the milestone conditions have been achieved and if it is probable that a significant cumulative revenue reversal would not occur before recognizing the associated revenue.
 The Company determined that these milestone payments are not within the Company's control or the licensee's control, such as regulatory approvals, and are not considered probable of being achieved until those approvals are received.
-Accordingly, the Company has fully constrained the \$26.5 million in event-based milestone payments until such time that it is probable that a significant cumulative revenue reversal milestone payments and other royalty-based payments are based on a level of sales for which the license is deemed to be the predominant item to which the royalties relate.
+Accordingly, the Company has fully constrained the \$26.5 million in event-based milestone payments until such time that it is probable that a significant cumulative revenue reversal would not occur.
+The sales-based milestone payments and other royalty-based payments are based on a level of sales for which the license is deemed to be the predominant item to which the royalties relate.
 The Company will recognize revenue for these payments at the later of (i) when the related sales occur, or (ii) when the performance obligation to which some or all of the royalty has been allocated has been satisfied or partially satisfied.
 To date, the Company has not recognized any sales-based or royalty revenue resulting from this licensing arrangement.

-Under this arrangement, the Company recognized \$3.5 million and \$1.0 million in revenue during the years ended December 31, 2023 and 2022.
+Under this arrangement, the Company recognized nil and \$3.5 million in revenue during the years ended December 31, 2024 and 2023.
 The revenue recognized was related to clinical milestones achieved by our sublicensor as per the sublicense agreement noted above.
-As of December 31, 2023 and 2022, the Company does not have any contract assets or contract liabilities as a result of this transaction.
+As of December 31, 2024 and 2023, the Company does not have any contract assets or contract liabilities as a result of this transaction.